 In 2016, with an artificial pacemaker and less than two years after undergoing brain surgery, Luke became the youngest Brit, the first Scot and one of less than 20 people in history to ski 730 miles solo and unsupported to the South pole.
 He currently works for the United Nations.

 Luke has also completed successful expeditions to Norway and Greenland and competes in long distance endurance events.
 These include the Ben Nevis Triathlon, the Ten Peaks Ultra, the 250 mile eight day inaugural Cape Wrath Ultra and the 'hardest footrace in the world' - the Marathon des Sables.

 He is an ambassador for Marie Curie, the Polar Academy and the Greener Scotland Campaign.
 As well as TEDx speaker, he has delivered presentations to a variety of audiences and has been a guest contributor to the BBC website.
-He has 6 years of business experience.

 In 2016 she ran a 140 mile Ice Ultra on snowshoes in Arctic Sweden and the very first 250 mile Cape Wrath Ultra through the beautiful and remote west coast of Scotland.
 In 2017 she completed the 156 mile Marathon des Sables in the Sahara Desert.

 Hazel has a background in geophysics, with 8 years of experience in the low carbon energy industry.
 She is currently focused on developing strategic projects to help the UK meet its climate change targets.